chafey/dicom-data-dictionary/README.md

 > npm run build

-Automatically run lint, test and build on any file change
+Automatically run lint, test and build on any file change (when developing)

 > npm run watch